Denkkou/identifier/README.md

 Next Steps:
-1. Display target ID and name in chatbox on Examine
+1. Display target ID and name in chatbox on Examine 1.1.
+Append ID to the menu entries on right-click
 2. Display on-hover object IDs above model (currently no native way of finding object model height 😖)
-3. Toggle ability to display IDs above every rendered NPC and object in current 3D view
+3. Toggle ability to display IDs above every rendered NPC and object in current 3D view 3.1.
+Distinguish between ground, wall, and decorative objects with toggles
-4. Custom text colour independent of highlight outline colour
+5. Custom text colour independent of highlight outline colour